bviktor/certzure/readme.md

  - Select a role: **DNS Zone Contributor**
  - Select **certzure**

+**Note:** If you want to avoid managing your DNS records by an Azure co-admin, repeat this for the user account as well.

 # Client

 Certzure needs **JRE 1.5** or later to work.
 Please note that this only applies to Certzure itself, I cannot guarantee that all other dependencies also support this version.